Freda Kelly: Later life

 After leaving the Beatles' employ, Kelly took other secretarial jobs.
-She resisted repeated offers to write a book about her experiences, gave away most of her Beatles memorabilia to fans in the mid-1970s, and rarely – if ever – spoke of her time with the band.
+She resisted repeated offers to write a book about her experiences, gave away most of her Beatles memorabilia to fans in the mid-1970s and rarely – if ever – spoke of her time with the band.
 Following the death of her son and the birth of her grandson, however, she agreed to allow a documentary to be filmed, and turned to filmmaker and family friend Ryan White.
 At the crowdfunding platform Kickstarter, they raised almost $60,000 for production costs.

 Good Ol' Freda premiered at the SXSW Film Festival 2013 in Austin, Texas.
 The title of the film comes from the 1963 Beatles' Christmas record, the first of a series of special records created each year by the group for its fan club members.
-On the 1963 recording George Harrison thanks Freda Kelly for her work, and the other three Beatles call out "Good old Freda!"
+On the 1963 recording, George Harrison thanks Freda Kelly for her work, and the other three Beatles call out "Good old Freda!"

 Legacy

-The children's animated series Beat Bugs, which takes the music of the Beatles and applies them to life lessons, features a character named Freda.
+The children's animated series Beat Bugs, which takes the music of the Beatles and applies it to life lessons, features a character named Freda.